 Many factors influence your sender reputation (computed based on your domain and IP reputations combined).
 A high bounce rate translates to your email sender's reputation suffering badly.

 There are ways to help keep your reputation above average.
 You can keep your email lists segregated; divide them by relevant segments like age, gender, interest, physical location, and others.
 Then send your emails based on these segments.
 Your emails become more relevant and meaningful.
+Also, don't forget to track and check metrics with the DMARC report analyzer and detect any suspicious activities that may cause your reputation to drop.

 Additionally, you can segment your list by their engagement rates and how soon they have come on board.
 For those who are more active, you can send emails to them more frequently.
 However, for those less active, you have to reduce the frequency.